Why am I paying a different amount for my drugs this month?

 - Amounts paid by others, including family members, most charities or other persons on your behalf

 - State Pharmaceutical Assistance Programs, AIDs Drug Assistance Programs and the Indian Health Service.

-Your monthly premium and the 35 percent generic discount are not included in the $4,550.
+While nearly the full cost of brand name drugs counts towards reaching catastrophic coverage, your monthly premium and the 35 percent generic discount are not included in the $4,550 out-of-pocket costs needed to get out of the coverage gap into catastrophic coverage.
 When you reach catastrophic coverage you will pay either a 5 percent coinsurance on the cost of covered drugs or a copay of $2.55 for covered generic drugs and $6.35 for covered brand-name drugs, whichever is greater.